N. Carolina lawsuit cites virus to stop touch-screen voting - KVIA

 Few if any problems related to actual machine operations were reported last month.
 In seven counties, including the one surrounding Charlotte, ExpressVote equipment is now the primary voting machine in election day precincts.
 Other counties use them for early in-person voting or for people with disabilities.

-The State Board of Elections, a defendant along with county election boards, didn’t immediately provide a comment Wednesday on the lawsuit.
-ES&S didn’t immediately respond to an email.

 Voters in other counties that use hand-marked paper ballots can feel confident that their choices will count, the lawsuit says in declaring the machines’ use violate equal protection and fair-election provisions in the North Carolina Constitution.
-The plaintiffs want a judge to permanently block state elections from being held with them.
-They could be next used in a western North Carolina Republican congressional primary runoff in late June.
+The plaintiffs want a judge to permanently block state elections from being held with them and require paper ballots.
+The machines could be next used in a western North Carolina Republican congressional primary runoff in late June.

+Attorney General Josh Stein’s office, which represents the State Board of Elections — a defendant along with county election boards in the lawsuit — said it was reviewing the filing.
+A spokeswoman for ES&S, which is not a defendant, didn’t respond to an email seeking comment.

+David Becker, head of the Center for Election Innovation & Research, said Wednesday that the lawsuit was “very disappointing” because it challenges machines that improve voter participation and can provide more accessibility than paper ballots.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.